$8.645 million verdict

 The jury returned a verdict for plaintiffs on all counts, and after a post-trial hearing the court entered judgment against NICB.
 The court also entered judgment against State Farm for $200,000 in actual damages for Hampton and $175,000 for Vail.
 For her breach claim against State Farm the court entered judgment in favor of Hampton for $251,700 in attorney fees.

 Additionally, the court entered judgment in favor of Vail and Hampton individually for their punitive claims against State Farm in the amount of $4 million each.

 $2 million settlement

 Convenience store and paintball facility co-owners Russell Baker and Shirley Heathman obtained $1 million of liability insurance coverage for their partnership activities.
 In November 2010, a patron of Camo Valley Paintball injured his eye and filed a lawsuit against Baker and Heathman.

-Despite listing Baker and Heathman as the insureds under the policy, the insurer denied coverage, claiming the policy only covered the convenience store.
+Despite insuring Baker and Heathman under the policy, their insurer denied coverage, claiming the policy covered only a convenience store.
 With their insurer having abandoned them, a large judgment was entered against Baker and Heathman in favor of the injured person.

-Following the judgment, Baker and Heathman retained Kip Robertson and Jim Frickleton to pursue claims against their insurer for acting in bad faith in refusing to defend them in the lawsuit.
-Robertson and Frickleton ultimately settled the case on Baker and Heathman’s behalf for $2,000,000, twice as much as the insurance company would have paid had it honored its insurance contract.
+Following the judgment, Baker and Heathman retained attorneys Kip Robertson and Jim Frickleton to pursue claims against their insurer for acting in bad faith.
+Robertson and Frickleton ultimately settled the case on Baker and Heathman’s behalf for $2 million, which was twice what the insurance company would have paid had it honored its insurance contract.
 As a result of this settlement, Baker and Heathman were able to satisfy their obligations to the injured party.